 The 50/30/20 rule is just one budgeting strategy, though.
 If you are looking for a financial plan to suit your goals and financial situation, it’s best to seek the advice of an industry professional.

-Make sure that your investments are sound, sustainable, and in line with your financial goals.
+Ensure that your investments are sound, sustainable, and aligned with your financial goals.

-For example, if you’re paying $4.50 for a carton of milk at your favorite grocery store but can buy two for $8 at the store down the road, the 50c that you save for every carton of milk adds up over time.
+For example, if you’re paying $4.50 for a carton of milk at your favorite grocery store but can buy two for $8 down the road, the 50c you save for every carton of milk adds up over time.

 And you’d be surprised how many stores are open to negotiating the prices of their products and services.
-They often know that there’s a markup on their products, and a sale at a lower price is better than no sale at all.
+They often know that there’s a markup on their products, and a sale at a lower price is better than no sale.

 But, whatever you do, don’t dive head-first into the fast-paced, risk-laden world of finance if you don’t know what you’re doing.
 It would be terrible for you to make significant progress towards achieving your goals only to lose it all with one wrong decision.

-Rather pay for the service or to fix the leaking pipe today than have to buy a new car when this one starts breaking down a few times a month or risk structural damage to your bathroom from mold and other long-term hazards.
+Rather pay for the service or fix the leaking pipe today than buy a new car when this one starts breaking down a few times a month or risk structural damage to your bathroom from mold and other long-term hazards.

 Always opt for maintenance over replacement.
 In the long run, you’re saving yourself money and avoiding potential financial emergencies.